As some of you know, I’m passionate when it comes to spreading awareness about Alzheimer’s.

 Starting in the month of June we will be giving a percentage of your purchase to a caregiver in need of some respite.

 Our mission is to help those in need, one caregiver at a time.

-If you know a caregiver who could use a break or a new outfit, please let us know so we may keep them in mind.
+If you know a caregiver that could use a new outfit as pick-me-up, please let us know!